Kids love playing with Play-Doh. And for little ones, the squishier, the better.

 Affiliate links have been used below for your convenience.
 See my full disclosure for more information.

 This play dough craft is perfect for toddlers and preschoolers.
+You may also love these other play dough ornaments.

 Older kids will have fun making these beaded Christmas ornaments.